 Dear Readers, This is my review of 2011’s Christmas lights, which were wrapped, not draped.
-After squirrels chewed through the wrapped lights–reminds me of the time a squirrel chewed through the hammock hanging from our Red Oak–city officials decided to go back to draped lights.
-The 2012 lights are still the more energy-efficient LED lights, but I don’t want you to be expecting wrapped lights because of the photos from this 2011 blog post.
-I also encourage you to try out the newish (third annual) Museum Reach’s River of Lights this year.
-Cheers, Denise (updated Dec.
-2, 2012)
+After squirrels chewed through the wrapped lights, city officials decided to go back to draped lights.
+The new lights are still the more energy-efficient LED lights, but I don’t want you to be expecting wrapped lights because of the photos from this 2011 blog post.
+I also encourage you to try out the newish Museum Reach’s River of Lights.
+Cheers, Denise

 When I heard that the holiday lights on the San Antonio River Walk had been changed, I was skeptical.
 The day after Thanksgiving through the Feast of the Epiphany in early January has always been my favorite time of the year in downtown San Antonio.
 Twinkle lights in the trees along the River Walk at night create a magical space that transports you into a different realm.